gdameneses/lanchonotto/README.md

 For developers and techy geeks:

-Things you may want to cover:

 * Ruby version 3.2.2

 * System dependencies
   Simpleform, cssbundling-rails, jsbundling-rails, bootstrap 5 and postgresql

     Make sure to check "how to add bootstrap to rails 7 from mixandgo" as it comes with foreman built in and some other really cool stuff.

 * Configuration
   You don't actually need much.
 Just run the server by running the command 'dev' to make your SASS compile quick into the CSS.